hackforla/recruiting/README.md

 Sign up for our special onboarding session for researchers on May 20, 2025 at 3pm PST.

 #### Missed the Onboarding on May 20, 2025?
 No worries!
-You can still join one of our upcoming onboardings
+You can join one of our [upcoming onboardings](https://www.meetup.com/hackforla/events/)